ruudjuffermans/Python-Playground/README.md

 ## About The Project

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great python resources available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a resource that showcases all the python skills that i know.

 Here's why:

-- Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-- You shouldn't be doing the same tasks over and over like creating a README from scratch
-- You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+- This is a really structured way for me to learn python
+- This way im using the official documentation so that I dont only know the common useages of the subjects
+- In the end this should result in a resource for others to learn python

 ## Getting Started